 Professor (by courtesy) of Political Science, Whittier College

 Ph.D., Political Science, University of California Berkeley

 B.A., Political Science, University of California, Berkeley

 Comparative Law, Constitutional Law, Election Law / Law of Democracy, Law in India, Politics of India and South Asia

-Prior to joining Whittier, Professor Mate served as a Fellow in Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley, and also practiced law at O’Melveny & Myers.
+Prior to joining Whittier, Professor Mate served as a Fellow in Global Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley, and also practiced law at O’Melveny & Myers.
 Mate received a J.D. from Harvard Law School, and his Ph.D. in Political Science from the University of California at Berkeley.
 Mate received his B.A. in Political Science (with highest honors, Phi Beta Kappa) from the University of California, Berkeley, where he was awarded the Departmental Citation in Political Science, awarded to the top student in the department’s graduating class.